romancow/jsonresume-theme-swilson/README.md

 	<dt><code>basics.notes</code> <em>(string[])</em></dt>
 	<dd>General notes to show at the top of the résumé beneath the header.
 Used on my own résumé to show a "Learn more" link.</dd>
 	<dt><code>projects[].icon</code> <em>(string)</em></dt>
-	<dd>The name of a [FontAwesome](https://fontawesome.com/icons) icon to show underneath the project name.
+	<dd>The name of a <a href="https://fontawesome.com/icons">FontAwesome</a> icon to show underneath the project name.
 This allows you to customize the icon to fit the type of project.</dd>
 	<dt><code>education[].honors</code> <em>(string[])</em></dt>
 	<dd>A list of education related honors you may have received.
-For example, "Valedictorian" or [latin honors](https://en.wikipedia.org/wiki/Latin_honors).</dd>
+For example, "Valedictorian" or <a href="https://en.wikipedia.org/wiki/Latin_honors">latin honors</a>.</dd>
 	<dt><code>references[].at</code> <em>(string)</em></dt>
 	<dd>The name of a company or organization (or just generally the significance) of the person providing the reference.</dd>
 	<dt><code>references[].position</code> <em>(string)</em></dt>